The ROI of OKRs is 1:25. Here's the data.

 Why Start with Excel?
 (And Why So Many Still Do)

-While OKR software is growing rapidly, it’s important to recognize that a significant number of startups still rely on spreadsheets to manage their goals.
+While OKR software is growing rapidly, it’s important to recognize that a significant number of companies still rely on spreadsheets to manage their goals.

 According to our own research, 67% of companies continue to use Excel or Google Sheets as their primary tool for tracking OKRs.